elastic/rally/docs/track.rst

 This operation is :ref:`retryable <track_operations>`.

+Meta-data
+"""""""""

+This operation returns no meta-data.

 create-snapshot-repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 With the operation ``create-snapshot-repository`` you can create a new snapshot repository.

-The ``create-snapshot-repository`` operation supports the following parameters:
+Properties
+""""""""""

 * ``repository`` (mandatory): The name of the snapshot repository to create.
 * ``body`` (mandatory): The body of the create snapshot repository request.